 The process of valuing certain investments requires significant judgments that are particularly susceptible to change.
 The Authority's management believes that investment values are appropriate.
 While the Authority's management uses available information to recognize declines in investment values, future adjustments may be necessary based on changes in economic conditions or changes in the results of the operations of an investee company.
-Fluctuations in the fair value of investments and certificates of deposits are recorded as realized and unrealized gains (losses) in the Statement of Revenues, Expenses, and Changes in Net Position.
+Fluctuations in the fair value of investments and certificates of deposits are recorded as realized and unrealized gains (losses) in Statement B.

-The Authority has two equity investments, one in Louisiana Fund I, L.P. and the other in Louisiana Fund II, L.P., which are reported at cost and adjusted for net investment income or loss.
+The Authority has two equity investments, one in Louisiana Fund I, L.P., and the other in Louisiana Fund II, L.P., which are reported at cost and adjusted for net investment losses.
 Subsequent adjustments to values will reflect meaningful third-party transactions in the private market or at fair market value reflecting, in any event, the investment's marketability, the business and prospects of the issuer of the investment, and other relevant factors.